xiusic/xiusic.github.io/index.md

  -->

 ## Bio
-I am a postdoctoral research fellow from [Blender Lab](https://blender.cs.illinois.edu/index.html) at University of Illinois Urbana-Champaign, where I am hosted by Prof. [Heng Ji](https://blender.cs.illinois.edu/hengji.html).
-My research mainly aims at improving LLM's reasoning, alignment, and decision-making.
+I am a postdoctoral research fellow in [Blender Lab](https://blender.cs.illinois.edu/index.html) at University of Illinois Urbana-Champaign (UIUC), working with Prof. [Heng Ji](https://blender.cs.illinois.edu/hengji.html).
+My research mainly aims at improving reasoning, alignment, and decision-making of Large Language Models (LLMs).

-I completed my Ph.D. in Computer Science at University of California, Los Angeles, where I was advised by Prof. [Wei Wang](http://web.cs.ucla.edu/~weiwang/).
-Before UCLA, I got my M.S. and B.S. in Computer Science from Peking University advised by Prof. [Jun Gao](https://cs.pku.edu.cn/info/1214/1977.htm).
+I completed my Ph.D. in Computer Science at University of California, Los Angeles (UCLA), where I was advised by Prof. [Wei Wang](http://web.cs.ucla.edu/~weiwang/).
+Before UCLA, I got my M.S. and B.S. in Computer Science from Peking University, advised by Prof. [Jun Gao](https://cs.pku.edu.cn/info/1214/1977.htm).
 I also worked with Prof. [ChengXiang Zhai](http://czhai.cs.illinois.edu/) at UIUC for a wonderful summer.
+During Ph.D., I spent two summers at Amazon Search and one summer at NEC Labs America.

 I played for Peking University Men's Basketball Varsity Team, Division II, during college.

-For further information, please refer to my [CV](CV.pdf).
+My CV is available [here](CV.pdf).
+My pronouns are He/Him/His.

 ## Research Interests
 My ultimate research goal is to build automated language agents that can assist human in a variety of domains.
 To achieve this goal, I worked on: